iCAS-SJTU/Chip-Like-A-House/benchmark/sample_ariane133/README.md

 Below is a visual gallery of the generated floorplans.
 Click any image to open the corresponding `.def` file in the `def_files/` folder.

-Layout: images are arranged roughly 4 per row on wide screens and will wrap to 3 (or fewer) per row on narrower screens for better readability.

 ---

 <table>